Xploit98/Cueravanator/README.md

-# Cuerava-Illuga
+# Cueravanator
-Cuerava love Illuga
+Cuerava loves Illuga

 Illuga is Cuerava's top pick for the cutest and most sexiest man on earth.
 It is said that she does a prayer in his name all 20 minutes (which is a bit excessive but I digress).